Last Updated: October 5, 2024

 Career Earnings

-During his career Muggsy Bogues earned around $18 million in salary alone.
+During his career, Muggsy Bogues earned around $18 million in salary alone.
 After adjusting for inflation, that's the same as around $34 million in today's dollars.
 Muggsy earned several million more from endorsements.

 Muggsy Bogues Height

-In his rookie year, Muggsy Bogues, the shortest player in NBA history, was a teammate of Manute Bol, one of the tallest players in NBA history.
+In his rookie year, Bogues, the shortest player in NBA history, was a teammate of Manute Bol, one of the tallest players in NBA history.
 At 7 foot 7, Manute was 2 feet 4 inches (28 total inches) taller than Muggsy.

 Could Muggsy Bogues Dunk?